This page contains a collection of important and useful documents and resources for you as a volunteer in Denmark.

 Do you want to bike?
 If your host family or project has not already helped you get a bike, please ask them if it is possible for you to loan a bike or if they will help you buy a used bike.
 Dansk ICYE will help pay for a bike and bike helmet – but please contact us before you buy it!
 We will have to approve first.

-Please also note, that your bike should have a lock.
+Please also note, that your bike should have a lock and approved lights.

 We understand that transportation in Denmark can be expensive.
 Therefore we have made a guide about transportation in Denmark that includes the various transportation options available and what discounts you can get.